pupilfirst/pupilfirst/docs/users/crafting_code_of_conduct.md

 **Acknowledgments and Attribution**

-- This Code of Conduct is adapted from the Contributor Covenant, version 2.0, available at [Contributor Covenant](https://www.contributor-covenant.org/version/2/0/code_of_conduct.html).
-- Part of this template was generated using AI assistance from ChatGPT.
+- Parts of this template were generated using AI assistance from ChatGPT.

 **Updates & Contact Information**

 - Last updated on [Date].
-If you have questions, email us at [Your School's Contact Email].
+If you have questions, email us at [Your School's Contact Email Address].
 ```